dominicap/auto-tune/README.md

 ## Prerequisites

 Installing AutoTune should be straight-forward if all prerequisites are met.
-Before you start, make sure your system has the following:
+Please make sure your system has the following:

 * GNU/Linux, Unix, or macOS